Zanzy21/DoD-PF2E-Portal/README.md

 Please add the following 'Homebrew Elements' BEFORE installing the module.

-Game Settings > Configure Settings > Pathfinder 2nd Edition > Homebrew Elements

 ![Homebrew Elements](https://github.com/Zanzy21/DoD-PF2E-Portal/assets/112660206/e28ad02e-b33e-4adc-802e-ad50d2e2f6de)

+Navigate to Game Settings > Configure Settings > Pathfinder 2nd Edition > Homebrew Elements and add the elements as seen in the picture.

+Install in Foundry using the manifest URL like you can with other Foundry modules.